The Wang Distinguished Visitor Program

-Through this program, which was established in 2008, visiting scholars from the Taiwan Ministry of Justice pursue research on criminal justice topics under the supervision of Cornell Law School faculty, present lectures, take courses, and participate in workshops with faculty and students.
+Through this program, established in 2008, visiting scholars from the Taiwan Ministry of Justice, pursue research on criminal justice topics under the supervision of Cornell Law School faculty, present lectures, take courses, and participate in workshops with faculty and students.

 Cheng-Hsiung Christopher Huang, the 2011-12 Clarke Visiting Researcher, has served as assistant attorney-at-Law, prosecutor in Chia-I District Prosecutors Office, Hsinchu District Prosecutors Office and Shihlin District Prosecutors Office.
 He received his degree of Bachelor of Law from National Taiwan University, and master in law degree from the Institute of Law for Science and Technology, National Tsing-Hua University.
 The Ministry of Justice of the R.O.C. selected Huang to come to Cornell Law School to further the doctoral research he conducted at National Yang Ming University on the social and economic consequences of abuse and addiction to illegal substances.

 Student Exchange Program